Negar-Ebrahimi/Notes/Lean Analytics.md

 <li>Leading vs. lagging: e.g. customer complaints vs. order cancellations</li>
 <li>Correlated vs. causal: Correlation is good.
 Causality is great.</li>
 </ul>

 **Moving Targets:** make early assumptions and set targets for what you think success looks like, but don’t experiment yourself into oblivion.
-Lower the bar if necessary, but not for the sake of getting over it
+Lower the bar if necessary, but not for the sake of getting over it.

+A **segment** is simply a group that shares some common characteristic.

 <blockquote>
 <p>Written with <a href="https://stackedit.io/">StackEdit</a>.</p>
 </blockquote>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3MTY4NzYwNV19
+eyJoaXN0b3J5IjpbMTc4MzE1Njk0MiwxMzcxNjg3NjA1XX0=
 -->